monodot/knowledge-base/_articles/nginx.md

 - Ensure that the site's conf file has a line like: `fastcgi_param SCRIPT_FILENAME $document_root$fastcgi_script_name;`
 - Also ensure that the `root` is set correctly for this vhost, as the document root will be passed to PHP-FPM so it knows where the PHP script is.

+In the nginx logs: _"upstream sent too big header while reading response header from upstream"_

+- Seen with the Ingress NGINX Controller for Kubernetes when trying to access a Keycloak URL
+- Set `nginx.ingress.kubernetes.io/proxy-buffer-size: 16k`